stut/nixos-nomad/README.md

 These are in no particular order, and none are necessary to get a working system.

+- [ ] Add a basic `configuration.nix` to be used when installing NixOS
 - [ ] Add a default set of infra jobs to run on the cluster (e.g. Prometheus, Grafana, Traefik, etc.)
 - [ ] Add a systemd timer to pull and apply the configuration automatically